dspinellis/latex-advice/README.md

   considerably more difficult to read than its lowercase equivalent.
   Lowercase letters have been designed for easy reading, uppercase were originally designed for easy chiseling on stone.
-* Use small caps for writing abbreviations.
+* Use small caps rather than an unsightly sequence of capital letters for writing abbreviations.
   For example, write `\textsc{sql}`, rather than `SQL`.
   Note that some publishers do not follow this style.
   If you are supplying the final camera ready version